rupadarshiray/rupadarshiray.github.io/content/notes/inculcation.md

 1. journey starts: [[notes/inculcation#start with the little things and the big things|start with the little things and the big things]]
 2. discoveries: [[notes/inculcation#dive into mathphysics -|dive into math physics ✨]]
 3. a need for clarity and details: [[notes/inculcation#Rigorous constructions|Rigorous constructions]]
-4. the old discoveries in new light: [[notes/inculcation#apply your new-found knowledge new way of looking at things never ends ✨|apply your new-found knowledge new way of looking at things never ends ✨]]
+4. the old discoveries in new light: [[notes/inculcation#apply your new-found knowledge new way of looking at things never ends-|apply your new-found knowledge new way of looking at things never ends ✨]]
 5. epilogue: [[notes/inculcation#starting again?|starting again?]]

 ## start with the little things and the big things